dmd-program/dmd-100/projects/open_design/define-product-pitch.md

    3. Aesthetics
    4. Operation, assembly, use, or purpose

-## Report in
+## Post work to the Studio

-1. Upload the `.doc` to the the Box folder: https://psu.app.box.com/folder/31668437181
+1. Upload the pitch document.
-2. Once you have uploaded to Box, post the shared download link (The Share button in Box) to the Studio.
-Ensure the link is working and publicly accessible.